Tans37/AgroSynth-RAG/README.md

   - FAISS-indexed pest datasheets (region → top 3 pests)
   - 7-day forecast (GDD, humidity, rain) from Open-Meteo
   - OpenRouter LLaMA call to answer “Will there be infestation?
 If yes, which pest?”
-  - Deterministic “No infestation expected.” or “Yes – (including the probable species)” along with a breif generative explaination as to Why?
+  - Deterministic “No infestation expected.” or “Yes – (including the probable species)” along with a brief generative explaination as to Why?

 ---